 8. Communal riots deepened the differences between the communities, creating disturbing memories of violence.

-Separate electoral was demanded for Muslims and was created by the colonial Government in 1909 and expaneded in 1919, crucially shaping the nature of communal politics as:
+Separate electoral was demanded Muslims and was created by the colonial Government in 1909 and expanded in 1919, crucially shaping the nature of communal politics as:

 1. The leaders believed it indicated differences in faiths and believes.

 2. It was a representation of active opposition and hostility between the communities.

 3. It had a profound impact on Indian politics.

 4. Communal identities were consolidated by a host of other developments in the early twentieth century.

 5. Muslims were angered by the music playing outside the mosque.

 6. Cow protection campaign by Arya Samaj was an issue.